-- 10. Draft Resolution: It is a concluding comprehensive document which encompasses all solutions which the committee has decided upon after all deliberations, discussions, and negotiations.
-The process of formulation and discussion of draft resolution is a tedious process which will commence on an individual level by delegates making individual draft resolutions and will continue till the end of day 3. - d.
+- 10. Closing Briefing: After sufficient discussion has taken place in the committee for the day, the Bureau will call for the closing briefing.
+This briefing shall constitute three major aspects. - i.
+Summarization of the work done on that day. - ii.
+Set expectations for the next day. - iii.
+Explanation of the format of a draft resolution and how it is written. - 11.
+Draft Resolution: It is a concluding comprehensive document which encompasses all solutions which the committee has decided upon after all deliberations, discussions, and negotiations.
+The process of formulation and discussion of draft resolution is a tedious process which will commence on an individual level by delegates making individual draft resolutions and will continue till end of day 3. - a.
 Format: Unlike a working paper, a draft resolution has a proper formal format which has to be strictly followed.
-A draft resolution includes the name of the DR, the organ of the UN, name of the sponsors (which in UN4MUN procedure are all countries) and preliminary and operative clauses. - i.
+A draft resolution includes the name of the DR, the organ of the UN, name of the sponsors (which in UN4MUN procedure are all countries) and preliminary and operative clauses.

+i.
 Pre-ambulatory clauses are references that provide context and note the developments/actions that have already been taken under the purview of the agenda.
-The first word of these clauses is a present continuous verb (V1+ing) or simple past verb (V2) [refer to Annexure 3], which are written in italics, and these clauses end with a comma. - ii.
+The first word of these clauses is a present continuous verb (V1+ing) or simple past verb (V2) [refer to Annexure 3], which are written in italics, and these clauses end with a comma.

+ii.
 The operative clauses are solutions that have been conferred on and proposed by the delegates.
 These clauses begin with simple present verbs (V1+s) [refer to Annexure 4], which are bold and underlined, and these clauses end with a semi- colon.
 The last operative clause ends with a full stop; no full stop is put at any other place in the entire resolution.
-For your reference, an example draft resolution is available in Annexure 2 of this document. - e.
-Requirements: A draft resolution must have the names of all countries which in UN4MUN procedure are all countries.
-A DR is named as "Draft Resolution \\\\\". - f.
-Introduction: The draft resolution, after being drafted, must be sent to the presiding official via a data transfer peripheral (only pen drive) or email for soft copies.
-Once a draft resolution has been approved by the presiding official, after all informal consultations, and has been copied and distributed, a delegate may raise a "Motion to introduce the Draft Resolution \to the committee." - g.
+For your reference, an example draft resolution is available in Annexure 2 of this document.

+- B. Requirements: A draft resolution must have the names of all countries which in UN4MUN procedure are all countries.
+A DR is named as "Draft Resolution \\\\\". - c.
+Introduction: The draft resolution, after being drafted, during out-room must be sent to the presiding official via a data transfer peripheral (only pen drive) or email for soft copies.
+Once a draft resolution has been approved by the presiding official, after all informal consultations, and has been copied and distributed, a delegate may raise a "Motion to introduce the Draft Resolution \\\\\ to the committee." - d.
 Discussion and Voting: A draft resolution has already been discussed in detail in the informal consultations during its formulation.
 It is further discussed and voted upon through the Action Phase and further procedures.

-DRAFT RESOLUTION DISCUSSION
+Draft Resolution Discussion